-Discussions, memes, news reports and social media are inundated with information about the pandemic.
-Missing, though is information for divorced parents and single parents with custody orders, while struggling under Covid-19, and managing parenting time amidst these restrictions.
-Here are some things that you can do to maintain normalcy during this time of health concerns and crisis.
+Discussions, memes, news reports, and social media are inundated with information about the pandemic.
+Missing is information for divorced and single parents with custody orders while struggling under Covid-19 and managing parenting time amidst these restrictions.
+Here are some things you can do to maintain normalcy during this time of health concerns and crisis.

 Follow your parenting time orders.

-These are the orders that you agreed to or the court ordered prior to the Covid-19 crisis.
+These are the orders you agreed to or the court ordered before the Covid-19 crisis.
 What is written in the order is what the courts will enforce.
-Some individuals are questioning the ability of the court to enforce the orders when courts are limiting the hearings that they are handling right now.
-Oakland County Circuit Court has issued an emergency order that the court handling essential matters, which includes divorce, custody and parenting time matters alleging an immediate threat of harm to the children.
+Some individuals are questioning the ability of the court to enforce the orders when courts limit the hearings they are handling.
+Oakland County Circuit Court has issued an emergency order that handles essential matters, including divorce, custody, and parenting time matters, alleging an immediate threat of harm to the children.

 If the other parent is denying you parenting time now, find out the reasons for the denial.
-Is your child sick and needs to be quarantined until the illness is confirmed by medical personnel or your child recovers?
-Does your child have a medical issue that makes them immunocompromised and the other parent is concerned about the child being outside?
+Is your child sick and needs to be quarantined until the illness is confirmed by medical personnel, or does your child recover?
+Does your child have a medical issue that makes them immunocompromised, and the other parent is concerned about the child being outside?